 Frankfort is a medium-sized city located in the state of Indiana.
 With a population of 16,060 people and four constituent neighborhoods, Frankfort is the 52nd largest community in Indiana.
-Frankfort has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Frankfort was built prior to World War II, making it one of the older and more historic cities in the country.

-Frankfort is a blue-collar town, with 49.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Frankfort is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Frankfort who work in office and administrative support (11.60%), sales jobs (8.97%), and food service (5.07%).
+Frankfort is a blue-collar town, with 52.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Frankfort is a city of transportation and shipping workers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Frankfort who work in office and administrative support (9.42%), sales jobs (6.81%), and food service (5.90%).

-Frankfort is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Frankfort doesn't have a public transportation system that people use for their commute.

+Frankfort is a very ethnically-diverse city.
 The people who call Frankfort home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Frankfort residents report their race to be White, followed by Black or African-American.
 Frankfort also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.18% of the city’s residents.
+People of Hispanic or Latino origin account for 27.04% of the city’s residents.
 Important ancestries of people in Frankfort include Irish, English, Dutch, and Italian.

 The most common language spoken in Frankfort is English.
 Other important languages spoken here include Spanish and Japanese.